openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-inherit-ext.md

 Relationship: `http://docs.openstack.org/identity/rel/v3/ext/OS-INHERIT/1.0/domain_group_role_inherited_to_projects`

-The inherited role is only applied to the owned projects (both existing and future projects), and will not appear as a role in a domain scoped token.
+The inherited role is only applied to the owned projects (both existing and future projects), and does not appear as a role in a domain-scoped token.

 Response: